-Hardening Snowflake security: access controls explained
+Hardening snowflake security: access controls explained

 Snowflake is one of the world’s premier data warehouses and leading SaaS companies in the field of storage.
 For the many that use Snowflake to store sensitive information, it’s paramount to engage with it according to defined security guidelines in order to detect risky events, prevent as many threats as possible and react to security incidents in the best way possible.

 In the following post, I’m going to provide an overview of Snowflake Security and its features as well as a practical guide for using them to their full potential.
+If interested, I also wrote a similar Redshift security guide and a BigQuery security guide.

 Here’s what we’re going to cover: